novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 ![trigger-id](https://github.com/michaldziuba03/novu/assets/43048524/4d95a839-c533-4b02-ac29-be9aef947ed2)

-- The value of subscriberId is the id of the subscriber on Novu.
-In real app replace 123 with subscriber ID of your user from database.
+- The value of subscriberId is the id of the subscriber on Novu we created previously.

 ## Create the route for sending notifications